 Yoga holidays in Gozo include some level of spirituality (as we are all spiritual beings already).
 How much will depend on you, but it is important to understand that there will be some.
 If you seek real spiritual growth, your teacher can help guide you further along your journey and awakening.

 Since Gozo is actually a small island, there will be time to explore and take in the churches, culture and history.
 Or, if you prefer, go to the beach and get some sun!
 The Mediterranean waters around Gozo are a clear blue and are great for swimming in.
 In fact, Gozo is regarded as one of the best locations in Europe for scuba diving and there is also now a growing freediving community.

 Would A Week Or Weekend Yoga Holiday Suit Me Best?

-As with any hobby, skill or experience, more time and exposure will help you to learn and really internalise the lessons.
+As with any hobby, skill or experience, more time and exposure will help you learn and internalise the lessons.
 It also provides more time to really bond with the other people on your retreat.
-For these reasons, we recommend that you find the time and set aside a full week to visit Gozo for a yoga holiday and give yourself the space to genuinely relax and unwind from the stress and pressure of everyday life.
+For these reasons, we highly recommend that you find the time and set aside a full week to visit Gozo for a yoga holiday and give yourself the space to genuinely relax and unwind from the stress and pressures of everyday life.